microsoft/DWScripter/USAGE.md

 ### **Compare two databases and generate a delta .dsql script**

 This syntax will generate delta .dsql scripts and a warning script.
 The warning file will contain statements that might lead to data loss (DROP table, DROP column...).
 Access to both databases is required.
+The following files will be generated

+C:\Dev\APS\DW_STG_DDL.dsql
+C:\Dev\APS\DW_STG_DML.dsql
+C:\Dev\APS\DW_STG_DDL.warn

 ```PowerShell
 #Parallel Data Warehouse syntax